rywible/wrela6/docs/design/compiler-pipeline-design.md

 `platform fn` declarations remain ordinary source items; name resolution sees only the names-and-IDs projection of the selected target primitive catalog and binds freestanding declarations to target primitives by matching simple function names.
-Type/resource checking consumes the full target primitive catalog and certifies that the source declaration exactly matches the selected target primitive contract before HIR may use the binding.
+Semantic surface checking consumes the full target primitive catalog and certifies that the source declaration exactly matches the selected target primitive contract before HIR may use the binding.